Aspidorhynchidae

-Aspidorhynchiformes (from New Latin "shield-snout forms") is an extinct order of ray-finned fish.
-It contains only a single family, the Aspidorhynchidae.
+Aspidorhynchidae (from Ancient Greek ἀσπίς (aspís), meaning "shield", and ῥύγχος (rhúnkos), meaning "snout") is an extinct family of ray-finned fish from the Mesozoic Era.
+It is the only member of the monotypic order Aspidorhynchiformes.
 Members of the group are noted for their elongated, conical rostrums, of varying length, formed from fused premaxillae.
-They are generally interpreted as stem-group teleosts.
-The range of the group extends from the Middle Jurassic to the late Paleocene.
+The range of the group extends from the Middle Jurassic to the end of the Maastrichtian, with a potential record from the Late Paleocene.
+The family and order were described by Pieter Bleeker in 1859.

-Taxonomic history

-The order was described by Pieter Bleeker in 1859.